dapr/quickstarts/jobs/go/http/README.md

 In this quickstart, you'll schedule, get, and delete a job using Dapr's Job API.
 This API is responsible for scheduling and running jobs at a specific time or interval.

-Visit [this](https://v1-14.docs.dapr.io/developing-applications/building-blocks/jobs/) link for more information about Dapr and the Job API.
+Visit [this](https://v1-14.docs.dapr.io/developing-applications/building-blocks/jobs/) link for more information about Dapr and the Jobs API.

 > **Note:** This example leverages HTTP `requests` only.
 If you are looking for the example using the Dapr Client SDK (recommended) [click here](../sdk/).